 The investigating committee1 or the chair2 may hold a preliminary meeting in private with the parties, their representatives3 and any other person it or he considers appropriate if such a meeting would, in its or his opinion, assist the committee to perform its functions4.
 At any such meeting which he conducts, the chair may give directions5 and, with the agreement of the parties, take any action which the investigating committee would be competent to take at such a meeting6.

-At any hearing in respect of a register entry allegation7: (1) the proceedings must be held in public unless the investigating
+At any hearing in respect of a register entry allegation7: (1) subject to head (ii)

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN

 0330 161 1234